 Seizures in dogs may be broadly classified as focal or generalized seizures.
 Focal seizures are due to abnormal electrical activity in one localized part of the cerebral cortex.
 The more common form of seizures is called generalized clonic-tonic seizures.
 In this form, the pet may stiffen, fall or lay down, then paddle with the legs uncontrollably.
 Many dogs urinate, defecate or salivate during the seizure.
 The seizure itself may last from a few seconds to several minutes.
 After the seizure, the pet may seem disoriented, blind or wobbly.

 Causes of Seizures in Dogs

-Seizures may be broadly categorized as problems outside of the brain that secondarily affect the brain (such as low blood sugar, poisonings, liver or kidney failure, or electrolyte abnormalities), primary structural problems in the brain (such as a brain tumor, stroke, encephalitis, infection, or hydrocephalus), or idiopathic epilepsy.
+Seizures may be broadly categorized as problems outside of the brain that secondarily affect the brain (such as low blood sugar, poisonings, liver or kidney failure or electrolyte abnormalities), primary structural problems in the brain (such as a brain tumor, stroke, encephalitis, infection or hydrocephalus), or idiopathic epilepsy.
 Idiopathic epilepsy is the most common cause of seizures in dogs.
-Idiopathic epileptic dogs typically start having seizures between 1 and 5 years of age.
+Idiopathic epileptic dogs typically start having seizures between one and five years of age.
 There is often a regular pattern to the seizures.
 They act normal between seizures and have a normal neurological examination.

 Click here to learn more about Causes of Seizures in Dogs and Cats